intel-iot-devkit/Video-Analytics-OpenCV/README.md

-# OpenCV Code Samples for Intel Digial Signage
+# OpenCV Code Samples for Digital Signage

 This repository contains OpenCV sample code for Digital Signage, allowing you to create Digital Signage solutions on Intel® platforms, using hardware media acceleration, computer vision, and IoT.